testfailed/nixos-config-ryan4yin-from-scratch-2/README.md

-# nixos-config-android
+# nixos-config

-My NixOS configs for Android(nix-on-droid).
+My NixOS configs for my various platforms and hosts.

 ## Roadmap

-This project is subject to merged into the main nixos-config, making it contains all of my nixos, nix-darwin, nix-on-droid environments.
+- [ ] This project is subject to merged into the main nixos-config, making it contains all of my nixos, nix-darwin, nix-on-droid environments.